Skill artifacts

 Internal Visibility

-Second, while Threads are by default private to the user that created the Thread, once a Thread has been shared, the Thread will now be visible in the Shared Threads tab on account details pages to all Endgame users.
-Shared multi-account chat threads that are initiated from the homepage will be visible in the threads list view This allows any Endgame user to identify important Threads that are intended to be consumed by other internal stakeholders, whether it be to inform, coordinate or collaborate with one another.
+Second, while Threads are by default private to the user that created the Thread, once a Thread has been shared, the Thread will now be visible in the Threads tab on account details pages to all Endgame users.